arabog/ALXDiary/Cloud/L4: CI-CD/01 - Intro/intro.md

 Always remember that business leaders need to be at the helm of decisions that affect the bottom-line.

 -: Continuous Delivery as a "True North"
+A Better "True North"
+True continuous delivery is not always attainable for the long term.
+That doesn't negate its usefulness as a "True North", though.
+If we keep continuous delivery as our "eventual destination", then every small improvement in that direction will be a win.

+Building Confidence
+In order to achieve (or even move in the direction of) continuous delivery, we need to pay attention to the confidence of our stakeholders.
+The confidence they have in the delivery team to do its job well, the more freedom the delivery team will have to move closer to continuous delivery.

+Stakeholders need confidence that...

+Production will be available for users
+Features will be built correctly
+Once they have that, frequent, automated deliveries straight to production should be no problem.

+Exercises to Build Confidence and Move Closer to Continuous Delivery Expect collaborative, comprehensive grooming of features that include team and stakeholders

+Ruthless slicing of features to smallest valuable increments

+Build team-wide, deep understanding of each feature's requirements and characteristics before coding starts

+Write comprehensive automated unit tests in front-end and back-end layers

+Shoot for high coverage from automated back-end integration tests

+Shoot for high feature critical-path coverage from end-to-end UI tests

+Include automated smoke tests that can be run on production-candidates

+Ensure all post-commit tasks and hand-offs must be automated in CI/CD

+Strive for quick, reliable rollback if smoke tests fail

+-: Principles of Continuous Delivery